pa2si/portfolio-projects/README.md

-v 0.1.39
+v 0.1.40

 new:

-- Image component in projectCards and funcionalityCards now also has priority prop
+- Image component in stackPreview now also has priority prop

   - class of h-svh not anymore